HenrikBechmann/react-infinite-grid-scroller/README.md

   enabled, // optional for all participating scrollers, default set by master.enabled dropEffect, // optional. the prescribed value ('move' or 'copy') for dragged scroller items; can be overridden by getDropEffect.
-    // undefined dropEffect means default = 'move', posibly modified to 'copy' by pressing the altKey on desktop systems }
+    // undefined dropEffect means default = 'move', posibly modified to 'copy' by pressing the altKey on desktop systems showScrollTabs, // default = true.
+When set to false, suppresses the scroll tabs on the scroller during drag.
+}
 ```
 3. When dnd is enabled, all data packages returned to RIGS with `getItemPack` must include a `dndOptions` object (together with the `component` and `profile` properties).
 The `dndOptions` object must contain a `type` property with a string that matches one of the `accept` array strings of its containing scroller, and a `dragText` property with text that will be shown in the drag image for the item.